Õhtuleht

 Õhtuleht (Evening Paper) is the largest daily newspaper in Estonia.
 It is a tabloid newspaper.
-The newspaper is published in Tallinn in the Estonian language.
+The newspaper is published in Tallinn in Estonian.

 History and profile

 Õhtuleht was established in 1944.
 On 3 July 2000 two rival tabloid papers in Estonia, Õhtuleht and Sõnumileht (The Messenger), merged, becoming SL Õhtuleht.
-Since 6 October 2008 the name was shortened back to Õhtuleht.
+On 6 October 2008 the name was shortened back to Õhtuleht.

 The paper has a liberal-conservative political stance.
-It is owned by Eesti Meedia which also owns Postimees and which in turn is owned by Schibsted, a Norwegian media group, and by Ekspress Grupp.
+It is owned by Ekspress Grupp and AVH Grupp AS.

 Õhtuleht is available online at Ohtuleht.ee.
-Initially, at first the online version was just a copy of the paper, but now is turning into an online news stream and an entertainment centre with approx. 150,000 users.
+Initially, at first the online version was just a copy of the paper, but now is turning into an online news stream and an entertainment centre with approximately 150,000 users.